APTrust/userguide/docs/preservation/recovery.md

+---
+description: >-
+  How APTrust recovers objects after a failed fixity check, by storage class:
+  High Assurance, Basic Archive, and Deep Archive.
+---

 # Recovery

 When a fixity check fails, APTrust sends an alert to Institutional Admin users and APTrust Admins.
 APTrust does **not** have an automated self-healing process for fixity failures.
 The recovery process depends on the storage class and the location of the affected object.